EbookFoundation/fef-questionnaire/README.md

-ED Questionnaire
+FEF Questionnaire
 =====================

 Introduction
 ------------

-ED Questionnaire is a Django questionnaire app which is easily customizable and includes advanced dependency support using boolean expressions.
+FEF Questionnaire is a Django questionnaire app which is easily customizable and includes advanced dependency support using boolean expressions.

 It allows an administrator to create and edit questionnaires in the Django admin interface, with support for multiple languages.

+It can be run either as a survey where subjects are solicited by email, or as a web-based poll.

+In either mode, an instance can be linked to an arbitrary object via the django content-types module.

 History
 -------

 The questionnaire app was originally developed by [Seantis](https://github.com/seantis), itself derived from [rmt](https://github.com/rmt).
-We picked up the project because we had been using it and the Seantis version had entered a steady state of development.
-There are several feature changes we wanted and decided to head up the maintenance ourselves.
+Eldest Daughter picked up the project and named it [ED-questionnaire](git://github.com/eldest-daughter/ed-questionnaire)  because they had been using it and the Seantis version had entered a steady state of development.
+There are several feature changes they wanted and decided to head up the maintenance themselves.

 The old versions are tagged as follows: